Stayl045/stephans-code-journal/README.md

 - **Trick with grid**: Header rule to expand all the columns and its space.
   - Tell grid to start at a certain column use: `grid-column-start` on third column for example
 - `grid-column: 1 / -1` (short hand syntax): This starts in the first column to the
+- Maybe start `main` with `display: flex` + `justify-content: center` to play with both flex and grid.

+## Some Useful attributes:

+- `auto-fill`: Fits as many remaining columns
+- `auto-fit`: Fits the currently available columns
+- `tab` hold to select more that one item thats needs adjustment.